Overview

 Practicing Nursing Without a License

-Along with doctors, attorneys, dentists, veterinarians, and other professionals, all states require anyone wishing to be a nurse to first obtain a state license.
-If you engage in nursing without that license, you commit the crime of practicing nursing without a license.
+All states require anyone wishing to be a nurse to first obtain a state license.
+If you engage in nursing without that license, you may be committing a crime.

 -